a-lipson/math/homework/algebra/398/hott/presentation.typ

   content("r.center", [$r$], anchor: "south", padding: 0.15)
 }))

 // homotopies between paths?

 == Identity Type

+// remember when we said that the number of terms in the identity type depends on the type?
-The identity type has one constructor:
+The identity type at a fixed point $a : A$ has one constructor:
 $
-  "refl"_a : a =_A a " where " a : A.
+  "refl"_a : a =_A a.
 $
 #align(center, cetz-canvas(length: 0.8cm, {
   import draw: *